PLDT SHAREHOLDER NOTICE: Secur - GuruFocus.com

 PR Newswire

 NEW YORK, Feb.
-4, 2023 /PRNewswire/ -- Faruqi & Faruqi, LLP, a leading national securities law firm, is investigating potential claims against PLDT Inc. ("PLDT" or the "Company") (NYSE: PHI).
+11, 2023 /PRNewswire/ -- Faruqi & Faruqi, LLP, a leading national securities law firm, is investigating potential claims against PLDT Inc. ("PLDT" or the "Company") (NYSE: PHI) and reminds investors of the April 7, 2023 deadline to seek the role of lead plaintiff in a federal securities class action that has been filed against the Company.

 There is no cost or obligation to you.